Social Icons

 Directed by Brian Fee

-Dragging a little in the box-office, but Cars 3 is a nice movie and a great comeback from the downer that Cars 2 (2011) left when it was released.
+Dragging a little at the box office, Cars 3 is still a nice movie and a great comeback from the disappointment that Cars 2 (2011) left when it was released.

-Disney’s style of sequels with no new idea is starting to become a pain for the eyes rather than being a joy since they took over Pixar.
-Like Finding Dory (2016) and Monsters University (2013) both being the last sequels done by Disney/Pixar, Cars 3 was not as good as the first, but not a bad movie to go see with the family.
+Disney’s style of sequels with no new ideas is starting to become more of an eyesore than a joy since they took over Pixar.
+Like Finding Dory (2016) and Monsters University (2013)—both being the last sequels done by Disney/Pixar—Cars 3 isn’t as good as the first, but it’s still a decent movie to see with the family.

-This latest addition to Disney/Pixar 3D computer-animated films, is the eighteenth Pixar feature film and the third installment in their comedy-sports genre Cars.
+This latest addition to Disney/Pixar’s 3D computer-animated films is the eighteenth Pixar feature and the third installment in their comedy-sports genre, Cars.

-The movie starts with Lightning psyching himself for a race, we see our protagonist go out there and continue to leave a mark in history as one of the best racers, but like all good things Lightning time as a top racer was facing an end.
+The movie starts with Lightning McQueen psyching himself up for a race.
+We see our protagonist continue to leave his mark in history as one of the best racers, but like all good things, Lightning’s time as a top racer is coming to an end.

-The rookies were becoming faster and more skillful causing Lightning to lose one race after another and having a bad year run.
-His new sponsor owner started to have new ideas for Lightning, ideas that did not sit well with Lightning.
-He was to have a new trainer and racing technician Cruz and if he did not win his race in Florida he will retire to focus on brand marketing.
+The rookies are becoming faster and more skilled, causing Lightning to lose race after race and have a bad year overall.
+His new sponsor owner starts coming up with ideas for Lightning—ideas that don’t sit well with him.
+He’s assigned a new trainer and racing technician, Cruz, and if he doesn’t win his race in Florida, he’ll retire to focus on brand marketing.

-The training with Cruz was not going well and it didn’t make Lightning faster.
-He had to take his trainer out of the new high-tech training facility to the beach and from there he kept taking her to different places showing her how the old racers trained and showing her the ropes.
+The training with Cruz isn’t going well, and it isn’t making Lightning any faster.
+He takes his trainer out of the high-tech training facility to the beach, and from there, he keeps showing her how the old racers trained and teaches her the ropes.

-But time is closing in on the Florida race and Lightning still needs to get his speed up if he hopes to be the master of his faith and choose the time he will like to retire.
+But time is running out before the Florida race, and Lightning still needs to get his speed up if he hopes to control his fate and choose when he’ll retire.

-Since 2013, the above have won the Academy Award for Best Animated Feature except 2015 when Disney didn’t release an animated feature.
+Since 2013, these films have won the Academy Award for Best Animated Feature, except in 2015 when Disney didn’t release an animated feature.

-All four upcoming sequels had great prequels and I do hope Disney will not torch these movies memories with this hunger of milking franchises.
+All four upcoming sequels had great prequels, and I hope Disney doesn’t tarnish their memories with this hunger for milking franchises.